-- 2.2.1 To further develop Stock and Crew systems and support the industry, RDG's New Technology Introduction team has completed the following actions, which were agreed by a number of governance groups: - Research current TOC/FOC systems and summarise in a report. - Collate all existing Stock and Crew requirements into one document. - Hold a series of TOC/FOC workshops to validate/compile a suite of agreed operator outcomes and identify possible roles impacted. - Produce a Stock and Crew system Concept of Operations.
+- 2.2.1 To further develop Stock and Crew systems and support the industry, the RDG has completed the following actions, which were agreed by a number of governance groups with TOC, FOC and Network Rail attendance: - Research current TOC/FOC systems and summarise in a report. - Collate all existing Stock and Crew requirements into one document. - Hold a series of TOC/FOC workshops to validate/compile a suite of agreed operator outcomes and identify possible roles impacted. - Produce a Stock and Crew system Concept of Operations. - Produce a Stock and Crew Common System Capabilities document. - Hold a series of Supplier Showcase events where Stock and Crew System suppliers demonstrated their system capabilities to train operators. - Facilitate and coordinate a Task and Finish Group, producing a report to address: - Interactions with Traffic Management, - Additional LINX messages, - Interfaces with other systems, - Legacy file formats, - Who owns the interface requirements etc. - Update the Concept of Operations to take cognisance of the Task and Finish Group conclusions and recommendations (ConOps version 1.1 upwards).